This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving Beef Bulgogi recipe, check out our Leftover Ingredients Recipe Finder.

-• Ribeye Steak: Bulgogi can be made with many cuts of meat.
-I prefer to use ribeye because it is well-marbled which makes it tender and flavorful.
-You can also make bulgogi with sirloin or tenderloin.
-If you’ve got leftover steak, consider using it to make Sheet Pan Steak and Potatoes, Beef Stroganoff, or a Philly Cheesesteak.
+• Ribeye Steak: I prefer ribeye for its rich marbling, which makes the beef tender and flavorful.
+You can also use sirloin or tenderloin.
+Leftover steak?
+Try it in Sheet Pan Steak and Potatoes, Beef Stroganoff, or a Philly Cheesesteak.

-• Brown Sugar: Sweetens the marinade, balancing the salty flavors of the soy sauce and helps caramelize the meat.
-Out of brown sugar?
-Use our brown sugar recipe to make a small batch to use.
+• Brown Sugar: Balances the salty soy sauce and helps caramelize the meat.
+If you’re out, use our brown sugar recipe to make a small batch.

-• Sesame Oil: Adds a nutty flavor to the marinade.
+• Sesame Oil: Brings a nutty, toasty flavor to the marinade.

-• Kiwi Fruit: It tenderizes the beef and adds a subtle sweetness to the marinade.
-You can use a few slices of pear as an alternative, but I prefer kiwi.
-Both kiwi and pear contain enzymes that break down protein fibers, making the meat tender for Bulgogi.
+• Kiwi Fruit: Tenderizes the beef and adds subtle sweetness.
+A few slices of pear work too, but I prefer kiwi.
+Both contain natural enzymes that break down the meat for a tender texture.

-• Crushed Red Pepper Flakes: Adds a hint of spice.
-Adjust to your taste or omit if you prefer mild.
+• Crushed Red Pepper Flakes: Adds a touch of heat.
+Adjust to taste or leave it out for a milder dish.

-• Ground Ginger: Adds warmth.
-About 1/2 tablespoon of fresh grated ginger can be used instead.
+• Ground Ginger: Adds warmth and depth.
+Swap for 1/2 tablespoon of fresh grated ginger if you prefer.

 • Oyster Sauce: Enhances the savory flavor.
-Hoisin sauce can be a vegetarian alternative.
-Leftover oyster sauce can be used in our Beef and Broccoli or Lo Mein recipes.
+Hoisin sauce is a good vegetarian alternative.
+Use leftover oyster sauce in Beef and Broccoli or Lo Mein.

-• Oil: For cooking the beef.
-Any neutral oil like avocado, vegetable or canola works.
+• Oil: Used for cooking the beef.
+Any neutral oil like avocado, vegetable, or canola works.

-• Sesame Seeds and Green Onions: For garnish, adding a nice crunch and freshness.
+• Sesame Seeds and Green Onions: A finishing touch for crunch and freshness.

 Recipe Variations

-• Vegetarian Bulgogi: Replace the beef with tofu or mushrooms for a delicious vegetarian option.
-Marinate and cook the tofu or mushrooms the same way you would with the beef.
+• Vegetarian Bulgogi: Swap the beef for tofu or mushrooms.
+Marinate and cook the same way.

-• Seafood Version: Use shrimp instead of beef for a lighter, seafood twist.
-Marinate the shrimp for a shorter time (about 15 minutes) and cook until they are just pink and firm, about 3 minutes per side.
+• Seafood Version: Use shrimp instead of beef.
+Marinate for 15 minutes and cook until pink, about 3 minutes per side.

-• Spicy Bulgogi: Add extra crushed red pepper flakes or a spoonful of gochujang (Korean red chili paste) to the marinade for a spicier version.
+• Spicy Bulgogi: Add more crushed red pepper flakes or a spoonful of gochujang (Korean red chili paste) for heat.

 Save This Recipe!